Spinning Around: Chart performance

 The song was a commercial success.
 In Australia it was certified gold by the Australian Recording Industry Association (ARIA) prior to its release on the strength of pre-orders.
 On the chart date of 2 July 2000, it debuted at number one on the ARIA Singles Chart.
 The following week, it dropped to number five and it stayed in the top ten for four consecutive weeks in total.
-It was Minogue's first number-one single in the country since "Confide in Me", which was released six years earlier.
+It was Minogue's fifth number-one single in the country, her first since "Confide in Me" (1994).
 "Spinning Around" charted for a total of 12 weeks and was later certified platinum by the ARIA for shipments of 70,000 units.
 The song also performed well in New Zealand, entering the RIANZ Singles Chart at number eight and peaking at number two.
 It spent a total of 17 weeks on the chart and was certified gold by the Recording Industry Association of New Zealand (RIANZ) for sales of 7,500 units.

 With first-week sales of over 82,000 units, "Spinning Around" debuted atop the UK Singles Chart on the chart date of 1 July 2000, becoming Minogue's first number-one single in a decade.
 Her previous chart-topping single was "Tears on My Pillow" from her second studio album Enjoy Yourself (1989).
 "Spinning Around" was Minogue's fifth number-one single in the United Kingdom.
 Minogue became one of only two artists to have a number one single in three consecutive decades, achieving this in the 1980s, 1990s, and 2000s.
 The other artist to hold this distinction is Madonna, whose song "American Pie" topped the UK singles chart in March 2000.
 "Spinning Around" charted inside the top ten for two weeks and inside the top forty for eight weeks.
 The British Phonographic Industry (BPI) certified the song platinum for shipments of 600,000 units.
 As of March 2014, the single has sold 300,000 units in the country according to the Official Charts Company.
 "Spinning Around" was deemed a successful "comeback" single for Minogue and, along with parent album Light Years, helped relaunch her career.